aldefouw/redcap_cypress/README.md

 The base URL that Cypress will use to access your REDCap instance.

 ---
+### users ###
+The JSON array that contains the users who are seeded in the `seeds.sql` file.

+Each user key contains a username (user) and password (pass).

+You can login with an admin user versus a standard user depending on what functionality you are trying to test.

+---
 ### redcap_version ###
 The version of REDCap that you are testing against.
 This is a critical value to set so that Cypress knows the correct URLs to use when testing.